Support tickets.

 Open a ticket to see the full thread.
 The panel at the top gives you the context to help without asking: the person who wrote in and their email, their business, their plan, language, time zone, and the app version they are on.

 Write your reply in the box and press Send reply.
 The sender gets your reply by email.
-When the message came from a partner, your reply also appears in their dashboard thread, where they can reply back.
+When the message came from a partner, your reply also appears in their dashboard thread, where they can reply.
 Sending a reply moves the ticket to Awaiting reply.

 Internal notes

 Tick Internal note before you send to record a note for yourself or another admin.
 Internal notes stay in the admin inbox.
-They are never emailed and never shown to the sender.
+The app never emails them, and the sender never sees them.

 Status and assignee